yaycake/yaycake.github.io/source/projects/2018-10-26-freelance.html.markdown

 ## Clients Include

 The Food Ranger, Martha Stewart Living Omnimedia, Mandarin Blueprint, The Talking Body, Paw Prints, Le Wagon, The Range Bar & Grill, Crate Coffee, King Sizzle Sausages, Second Hand Second Story, and more.

+I was also marketing director and producer for [Horizons NYC: Perspectives in Psychedelics](http://www.horizonsnyc.org).

 ## This Website